jeffleon/comic-ract-app/README.md

 ```

 ### `.env`
-then please add a .env file and add two variables
+Then please add a .env file and add two variables
 ``` REACT_APP_KEY = api key to comic vine ```<br>
 ``` REACT_HEROKU_CORS = the url of heroku cors deploy ```<br>

 ## Dependencies

-you have to install the dependencies below
+You have to install the dependencies below

     * yarn install
     * yarn add bootstrap